-In writing, I can have any accent.
+In writing, I can have any accent I want.
 Readers read whatever I wish them to read.
 Fumbling doesn’t happen unless I do it on purpose.
-No nasally accent appears in my written thoughts unless a character suffers from a cold or can’t hear like me.
+No nasal accent appears in my written thoughts unless a character suffers from a cold or can’t hear like me.

 Writing lets me be part of the conversation.
 It lets me listen like a good listener should.
 Furthermore, I don’t dominate a written conversation.